J. B. Stoner

-Jesse Benjamin Stoner Jr. (April 13, 1924 – April 23, 2005) was an American lawyer, white supremacist, neo-Nazi, segregationist politician, and domestic terrorist who perpetrated the 1958 bombing of the Bethel Baptist Church in Birmingham, Alabama, but was not convicted for the bombing of the church until 1980.
+Jesse Benjamin Stoner Jr. (April 13, 1924 – April 23, 2005) was an American lawyer, white supremacist segregationist politician who perpetrated the 1958 bombing of the Bethel Baptist Church in Birmingham, Alabama.
+He was not convicted for the bombing of the church until 1980.

-He was a founder and the long-time chairman of the National States' Rights Party as well as the publisher of its newsletter, The Thunderbolt.
+He was a founder and the long-time chairman of the National States' Rights Party; he published its newsletter, The Thunderbolt.
 Stoner campaigned for several political offices as a Southern Democrat in order to promote his white supremacist agenda.
-He also founded his own white supremacist party.

 Early life

-Stoner's family ran a sight-seeing company on Lookout Mountain, Georgia, as well as in nearby Chattanooga.
+Jesse Benjamin Stoner Jr was born in LaFayette, Georgia.
+His family ran a sight-seeing company on Lookout Mountain, as well as in nearby Chattanooga.
 At age two, he contracted childhood polio, which impaired one of his legs and resulted in a lifelong limp.
 His father Jesse Benjamin Stoner Sr., died when he was five; his mother Minnie died when he was 17.